wynro/humans/DATA_SOURCES.md

 # End

 As simple as that!
 With some clever searching and a bit of string comparison, the information can be easily obtained.
-After that, all thats left is the insertion in the database with the prefered schema and off we go.
+After that, all thats left is the insertion in the database with the preferred schema and off we go.